 To touch a person’s feet is a sign of humility and that is why in Indian tradition, we are taught to touch our parents’ and elders’ feet as a token of respect.
-The feet of the Supreme Lord are so soft and beautiful that they are known as paadapankajam or Lotus feet.
+The feet of the Supreme Lord are so soft and beautiful that they are known Lotus feet.

 Simply thinking of the Lord’s feet takes devotees to deep feelings of love, longing and ecstasy.
 Even the mighty devas were delighted when little Krishna wandered the forests of Vrindavan, leaving His footprints in the dust.
 And Krishna’s dear friends the gopis would press this dust against their heads and hearts, lost in ecstatic trance.